mrkkrp/markkarpov.com/tutorial/megaparsec.md

       parse myParser "" `shouldFailOn` "bbb"
 ```

-With `megaparsec` we want to be precise about parse errors our parsers
+With `megaparsec` we want to be precise about the parse errors our parsers
 produce.
 To test parse errors there is `shouldFailWith`, which can be used
 like this: